-- The expenditure must be in line with the Sensitive Expenditure policy and the National Delegations policy. - Business Divisions may as appropriate, obtain services direct from a local supplier who are able to meet Te Pūkenga terms and conditions, including payment terms and health and safety risk mitigation - Sourcing of any digital and or related goods or services required by other than the Digital Team, must have pre-approval from the appropriate Digital Team Kaimahi having the appropriate financial delegation prior to initiating a sourcing exercise. - Contract management to ensure the benefits of the procurement are delivered, Kaimahi will: - o set clear performance measures and monitor and manage the contracts against these measures; - o encourage suppliers and recognise the delivery of great results; and - o work with suppliers to achieve on going benefits for Te Pūkenga. - 5.5 General considerations in addition to the processes set out above, Kaimahi must also observe or be cognisant of the following: - Record Keeping full and accurate records relating to procurement activities, contract negotiations, and any contractual agreements must be retained and stored so they are readily accessible for audit, review or publication, as required.
+- Sourcing of any digital and or related goods or services required by other than the Digital Team, must have pre-approval from the appropriate Digital Team Kaimahi having the appropriate financial delegation prior to initiating a sourcing exercise. - Contract management to ensure the benefits of the procurement are delivered, Kaimahi will: o set clear performance measures and monitor and manage the contracts against these measures; - $\,\circ\,$ encourage suppliers and recognise the delivery of great results; and - $\circ\,$ work with suppliers to achieve on going benefits for Te Pūkenga. - 5.5 General considerations in addition to the processes set out above, Kaimahi must also observe or be cognisant of the following: - Record Keeping full and accurate records relating to procurement activities, contract negotiations, and any contractual agreements must be retained and stored so they are readily accessible for audit, review or publication, as required.
 Records may only be disposed of in accordance with the Public Records Act 2005. - Gifts and Hospitality Kaimahi are not permitted to accept any gifts and/or hospitality during a procurement process as this could affect the impartiality and integrity of the process.
 Any gifts and/or hospitality from suppliers offered to Kaimahi during a procurement process must be politely declined and reported to their manager and/or the Head of Procurement immediately.
 Guidelines on gifts and/or hospitality are detailed in the Sensitive Expenditure Policy. - Supplier complaints suppliers may raise an objection or complaint with Te Pūkenga if they feel that due process has not been met.
 If a complaint is made, it must be responded to promptly and with impartiality, and efforts should be made to resolve all complaints in good faith.
-If required, complaints may be escalated to the Head of Procurement (and/or delegate) to help resolve.
+If require, complaints may be escalated to the Head of Procurement (and/or delegate) to help resolve.

-6. kukuti | Contracts
+6. kukuti |Contracts

 - 6.1 Any financial commitment made on behalf of Te Pūkenga must be subject to a written agreement/ contract.
-At a minimum, there must be a system generated Purchase Order issued subject to Te Pūkenga vendor setup form sent out with Purchase Orders. - 6.2 Subject to the considerations outlined in the Agreement Approval and Management Procedure, all agreements other than certain a pre-approved template agreement (including, for the avoidance of doubt, a standard Purchase Order) must be reviewed by the Legal Office before signing by relevant parties to the agreement. - 6.3 If any existing contract is proposed to be renewed beyond its current expiry (including any rights of renewal), such extensions or renewal must be subject to the requirements of this policy, as if the renewed contract was a new contract.
-The value of any renewed contract shall be calculated taking into account the entire contract term (from commencement).

-6.4 If any existing contract is proposed to be varied, the Procurement Team must be consulted in advance to determine whether the requirement of this policy for new contracts shall apply.
+At a minimum, there must be a system generated Purchase Order issued subject to Te Pūkenga or Business Division vendor setup form sent out with Purchase Orders. - 6.2 Subject to the considerations outlined in the Agreement Approval and Management Procedure, all agreements other than certain a pre-approved template agreement (including, for the avoidance of doubt, a standard Purchase Order) must be reviewed by Legal before signing by relevant parties to the agreement. - 6.3 If any existing contract is proposed to be renewed beyond its current expiry (including any rights of renewal), such extensions or renewal must be subject to the requirements of this policy, as if the renewed contract was a new contract.
+The value of any renewed contract shall be calculated taking into account the entire contract term (from commencement). - 6.4 If any existing contract is proposed to be varied, Kaimahi should assess whether the requirement of this policy for new contracts shall apply.